utkarshcmu/grafana.org/source/blog/2016-06-23-Grafana-3-1-beta-released.md

 ## Internal metrics

-Do you want metrics about view metrics?
+Do you want metrics about viewing metrics?
 Ofc you do!
 In this release we added support for sending metrics about Grafana to graphite.
+You can configure interval and server in the config file.

 ## Thanks
 A big thank you to everyone who helped test and report issues with the beta release.